- Sweden's most famous hiking trail

 The northern section of the King's Trail ("Kungsleden" in Swedish) in Lapland is probably the most famous part of this historic 440km long-distance walking path.
 From its start point at the tourist station in Abisko, the trail leads south towards Kebnekaise which, at 2105m, is Sweden's highest mountain.

 The Abisko-Kebnekaise route is one of the "classic" hiking tours for walkers seeking an inspiring and uplifting mountain hiking experience without the need to be exceptionally fit.
-The tour is accessible to anyone in general good physical condition, though in order to enjoy the experience to its full you should be a moderately experienced hiker (for a hiking experience in Swedish Lapland with a more accessible level of challenge, see also Hiking in the National Parks of Lapland).
+The main tour is accessible to anyone in general good physical condition, though in order to enjoy the experience to its full you should be a moderately experienced hiker (for a hiking experience in Swedish Lapland with a more accessible level of challenge, see also Hiking in the National Parks of Lapland).

 The King's Trail is Sweden's best-known long-distance hiking path, and the majesty of scenery and the beauty of this wild and open landscape provides for a unique hiking adventure.